Trekking Aconcagua; How I Reached South America’s Highest Summit!

 Finally, I was energised again.
 Conversation.
 Photos.
 Videos.
 The mind is a funny old thing.
 Where was all this energy hiding when I was struggling a few hours ago?
 But it was here now, we had made it.
 After 30 minutes or so, it was time to face going down.
 The worst thing about mountain climbing!

 And so we were in Mendoza.
 Anthony was in a bad state, still almost totally blind.
 But I can tell you guys now, 2 months on, he’s 99% back to normal thankfully.
 And for me?
 I had planned to climb Denali in May and Everest in April 2021.
-With the Corona virus outbreak, who knows what will happen.
-Denali is cancelled.
+With the Coronavirus outbreak, who knows what will happen.
+Denali is canceled.
 So now I have to choose Everest or Denali next year.
 Scary times, but I’m ready for another challenge.

 In the meantime, I’m locked down in Bangkok.
 I’m going to train hard, so that next year I’m the fittest I’ve ever been.
 None of this beer belly stuff.
 It’s time to ramp this up.
 Let me know if you want to join me!